Insider Selling: Beam Therapeutics Inc. (NASDAQ:BEAM) Insider Sells 1,206 Shares of Stock

-Beam Therapeutics Inc. (NASDAQ:BEAM – Get Free Report) insider Giuseppe Ciaramella sold 1,206 shares of the stock in a transaction dated Monday, July 24th.
-The stock was sold at an average price of $32.01, for a total value of $38,604.06.
-Following the sale, the insider now owns 48,250 shares of the company’s stock, valued at $1,544,482.50.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Beam Therapeutics Inc. (NASDAQ:BEAM – Get Free Report) insider Giuseppe Ciaramella sold 1,206 shares of the firm’s stock in a transaction that occurred on Monday, July 24th.
+The shares were sold at an average price of $32.01, for a total value of $38,604.06.
+Following the completion of the transaction, the insider now owns 48,250 shares of the company’s stock, valued at approximately $1,544,482.50.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Giuseppe Ciaramella also recently made the following trade(s):

-A number of equities analysts recently commented on BEAM shares.
-Royal Bank of Canada dropped their price target on shares of Beam Therapeutics from $50.00 to $42.00 in a research note on Thursday, May 11th.
-Barclays cut their price objective on shares of Beam Therapeutics from $45.00 to $41.00 in a report on Thursday, May 11th.
-Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $67.91.
+A number of research analysts have recently commented on BEAM shares.
+Barclays lowered their target price on Beam Therapeutics from $45.00 to $41.00 in a research note on Thursday, May 11th.
+Royal Bank of Canada lowered their price objective on Beam Therapeutics from $50.00 to $42.00 in a research note on Thursday, May 11th.
+Three investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $67.91.

 Institutional Trading of Beam Therapeutics